This post may contain affiliate links, view our disclosure.

 - Blackening seasoning.
 This is a blend of savory spices and herbs with a touch of sweet heat and a hint of smokiness.
 It hits all the right notes and packs a punch of flavor without being overly spicy-hot.

 - An easy two-step cooking method.
 We start by searing the chicken in a hot cast-iron skillet on the stovetop to seal in moisture and blacken the outside.
-And then we transfer the whole thing to a hot oven to finish cooking.
+After that, we transfer the whole thing to a hot oven to finish cooking.

 - Affordable restaurant-quality at home.
 This economical meal uses budget-friendly chicken thighs!
 But it’s impressive enough for entertaining with, or for surprising your signifiant other with a dinner that feels special.